 #ACPSDCelebrates #SchoolLibrarianAppreciationDay #AikenCountyPublicSchools

-about 10 hours ago, Aiken County Public School District
+21 days ago, Aiken County Public School District

 ACPSD celebrates National School Librarian Appreciation Day, April 4th.